-Garrett, a company known for offering quality metal detectors like the AT Pro and AT Gold, will be unveiling a new model you should be able to purchase in June 2017.
-Veteran detectorists will want to circle that month on their calendar because if they are fans of Garrett’s AT Pro and AT Gold, they’ll want to check out this detector.
+Garrett, a company known for offering quality metal detectors like the AT Pro and AT Gold, has unveiled a new all-terrain detector that you can now purchase.
+If you were a fan of Garrett’s AT Pro and AT Gold, you’ll want to check out this detector!

 This detector features built-in Z-Lynk wireless technology, and it also includes new Garrett MS-3 Z-Lynk wireless headphones.